syou6162/git-sequential-stage/README.md

 git-sequential-stage -hunks=1,3,5 -patch=changes.patch
 ```

-### How It Works Internally
+## How It Works

-The tool uses patch IDs internally to ensure reliable hunk identification:
+The tool uses patch IDs internally to ensure reliable hunk identification and sequential staging:

+### Internal Process

+1. **Validation**: Checks that `git` and `filterdiff` commands are available
+2. **Parsing**: Parses the hunk numbers from the command line
-1. When you specify hunk numbers (e.g., 1,3,5), the tool:
+3. **Patch ID Assignment**: When you specify hunk numbers (e.g., 1,3,5), the tool:
    - Parses the entire patch file
    - Assigns a unique patch ID to each hunk based on its content
    - Uses these IDs internally to track and apply hunks
+4. **Sequential Staging**: For each requested hunk number:
+   - Extracts the single hunk using `filterdiff --hunks=N`
+   - Calculates its patch ID using `git patch-id`
+   - Applies it to the staging area using `git apply --cached`
+5. **Error Handling**: If any hunk fails to apply, the tool stops and reports the error with detailed information

+### Solving the "Hunk Number Drift" Problem

-2. This approach solves the "hunk number drift" problem:
+This approach solves the common issue where applying early hunks changes line numbers for subsequent hunks:
 - Even if applying hunk 1 would change line numbers for subsequent hunks
 - The tool can still correctly identify and apply hunks 3 and 5
 - Because it uses content-based IDs, not line numbers

 This makes the tool perfect for LLM agent workflows where semantic commit splitting is required.